Nonstop Active Routing Concepts

-When keepalives from the master Routing Engine are lost, the system switches over gracefully to the backup Routing Engine.
+When keepalives from the primary Routing Engine are lost, the system switches over gracefully to the backup Routing Engine.

 State information learned from the point of the switchover is updated in the system.
 Forwarding and routing are continued during the switchover, resulting in minimal packet loss.

 Peer routers (or switches) continue to interact with the routing platform as if no change had occurred.
 Routing adjacencies and session state relying on underlying routing information are preserved and not reset.